Wheresitat/uteclocal/README.md

   directory.
 Re-clone the repo if those are missing.
 - If you see build errors about missing files, run `git pull` to update to the latest commit, then retry `./scripts/build_gateway.sh`.
+- If you only see `custom_components/` and `const.py`, you are looking at the HACS download.
+Either clone the repo (recommended) or use the git-URL build context command shown above so Docker fetches the missing files for you.
 - If you are looking inside your Home Assistant `custom_components/` folder or a HACS download, you will not see `Dockerfile` or `gateway/`.
 Those files are only in the full repository—clone it to another folder (outside your HA